ToucanToco/weaverbird/docs/_docs/user-interface/fillna.md

 ### Fill null values

-You can use this step to fill null values in a column with a value of your choice.
+You can use this step to fill null values in specified columns with a value of your choice.

 **This step is supported by the following backends:**